semoglou/composil/README.md

 The framework is especially useful for data scientists, ML engineers, and researchers who want reliable metrics for centroid-based clustering.

 #

+## Overview and Methodology
+In standard clustering evaluation, the **silhouette coefficient** is widely used to measure how well each data point fits into its cluster in terms of intra-cluster cohesion and inter-cluster separation.